 Natsuyuki Nakanishi 1935-2016

-Nakanishi has had solo exhibitions at numerous museums, including: Kitakyushu Municipal Museum of Art (1985), Aichi Prefectural Museum of Art (1995/2002), Museum of Contemporary Art Tokyo (1997), Kawamura Memorial DIC Museum of Art (2004/2012), The Shoto Museum of Art (2008).
-His works have also been shown in notable group exhibitions such as, Japanese Art After 1945: Scream against the Sky, Yokohama Museum of Art, Guggenheim Soho, and San Francisco Museum of Modern Art (1994); Tokyo, The Museum of Modern Art, New York (2013); and Our Ecology: Toward a Planetary Living, Mori Art Museum (2023).
+Nakanishi held solo exhibitions at numerous museums, including The Museum of Contemporary Art Tokyo (1997); Aichi Prefectural Museum of Art, Aichi (2002); Shoto Museum of Art, Tokyo (2008); Kawamura Memorial DIC Museum of Art, Chiba (2012); Long Museum West Bund, Shanghai (2022); The Museum of Modern Art, Hayama, Kanagawa (2025); and The National Museum of Art, Osaka (2026).
+His works have also been shown in notable group exhibitions, such as Japanese Art After 1945: Scream against the Sky, Yokohama Museum of Art, Guggenheim Soho, and San Francisco Museum of Modern Art (1994); and Tokyo 1955-1970: A New Avant-Garde, The Museum of Modern Art, New York (2013).